Research Award Opportunities

 - Make sure to read all of the instruction text in the webform, there may be important details noted below each field

-- When the department is informed of how many awards are available, a departmental adjudication committee will rank the applications.
+- When the department is informed of how many awards are available, a departmental adjudication committee will rank the applications based primarily on the student's academic record.
 All applicants will then receive a decision.
 If you are selected for an award, you will then receive an email with instructions to submit a new webform to provide additional information/documentation:

 - When you are applying: please read the webform carefully to ensure you are prepared to accept by providing these details